 Mackenzie Lawrence, BA ’09, after graduating from GW and spending three years teaching special education for D.C, public schools, moved to New York to earn her master's degree in international educational development at Teachers College, Columbia University.
 She is now an education specialist at the International Rescue Committee, developing teacher training curricula for crisis- and conflict-affected areas around the world.

 Cynthia Lawrie, BA ’85, writes, "I live in the Central Coast of California and am happy to report that my college-bound 18-year-old twin daughters have been commended time and time again for their exceptional writing skills.
-I learned to be a very good writer while at GWU and have passed this skill on to my daughters.
-Thank you GWU English Department!!!"
+I learned to be a very good writer while at GW and have passed this skill on to my daughters.
+Thank you GW English Department!!!"

 Kristen Luby, BA ’13, is living in New York and working as a marketing assistant at Penguin Random House.